ML-brooowss/ML/README.md

 We see that the distribution of interactions are positively skewed, with users having up to 385 interactions with reading materials!

-Let's now look at the data we have for the items.
+Let's now focus on the data we have for the items.
 The first thing to do was to perform a bit of data cleaning by:
 * Extracting the first valid ISBN from the 'ISBN Valid' column.
 * Cleaning the titles as they had a trailing '/', which also supports our data enhancing.
 * Cleaning the authors from birth and death years to ensure a consistent data formatting.